hubotio/hubot/docs/scripting.md

 # Receive Middleware

 Receive middleware runs before any listeners have executed.
-It's suitable for blacklisting commands that have not been updated to add an ID, metrics, and more.
+It's suitable for excluded commands that have not been updated to add an ID, metrics, and more.

 ## Receive Middleware Example